siyuhuang/QuantArt/README.md

 The stylized landscape images (from `imgs/`) will be saved in `logs/`.

 ## Datasets and Pre-trained Models
-<span style="color:red">Sorry that the pretrained models of this repo are temporarily invalid due to an account issue in Google Drive.
-I will try to fix it when I have some free time.</span>.
+<p style="color:red;">Sorry that the pretrained models of this repo are temporarily invalid due to an account issue in Google Drive.
+I will try to fix it when I have some free time.</p>

 **Stage-1:** The datasets and pre-trained models for codebook pretraining are as follows: